Job Title: Care Coordinator (part-time)

 - Provide knowledge and guidance for the volunteers as directed by HOMH administration

-- Maintain cleanliness and organization of household.
+- Maintains cleanliness and organization of household.
 This includes tasks of frequent disinfection, cleaning, dusting, moving furniture, laundering, washing and drying, meal preparation and storage, disposal of waste and recycling, and printing and copying of needed documents

 - Notify the Executive Director or On-Call Administration of all resident concerns, household issues, or changes in staffing assignments